-Form 1095-A reflects the advanced premium tax credit (APTC) amount that was actually paid to the health plan for your coverage in 2017.
+Form 1095-A reflects the advanced premium tax credit (APTC) amount that was actually paid to the health plan for your coverage during the year.
 This information is included in Column C of Part III.
 If APTC payments are not applied to your coverage then Columns B and C will be blank.

 You can complete Form 8962 (Premium Tax Credit) to determine if you can claim the premium tax credit on your income tax return.
 Form 8962 is used to reconcile the amount of any APTC that was applied to your coverage during the year or to claim the premium tax credit if you are eligible.